 As a landlord in New Braunfels, have you ever wanted to end a tenant's lease agreement when said tenant violates terms in the rental agreement?
 Though tenant screening tries to avoid this situation, it's a possibility.
 Common issues with tenants include when a tenant pays rent late on a regular basis, non-payment of rent, excessive damages to the rental unit, disruption to other tenants or refusing to leave the property at the end of the written lease agreement.

-These are all issues that warrant an eviction in Texas.
-When tenants don't obey by the terms of the lease, you'll have to consider evicting them.
-But evicting a tenant is anything but easy.
-It's time-consuming, expensive, and stressful.
-What's more, for it to be successful, you'll need to have a proper understanding of the Texas eviction laws.
+These are all issues that warrant an eviction according to Texas law.
+When tenants don't obey by the terms of the lease, landlords have to consider evicting them.
+Evicting a tenant is anything but easy, so landlords always want to avoid an eviction hearing and an eviction lawsuit, but in certain situations it may be necessary to begin eviction procedures.

 1. Eviction Notice

 The first step to the proceedings is serving them with written notice of eviction.
 The written notice to vacate must indicate the violation committed as well as the notice period.

 There are various notice types.
 They are as follows:

 - 3-Day Notice to Quit.

 Paying rent is the key exchange between a landlord and their tenants.
 If a tenant refuses to pay rent or consistently pays rent late, a landlord may move to evict the tenant from the rental unit before end of the lease term.

 As per the law, payment becomes late after the due date is surpassed by 2 full days.
 Once it becomes due, you must serve the tenant with this notice.
 You can also serve this notice if your tenant refused to leave after the term on their lease has ended.
 This gives the tenant only one option: to leave or get served with an eviction suit.

 If the tenant doesn't vacate the rental unit within the 3 days of the end of the rental period, you can proceed with the eviction process.